-This belief that music could bring harmony to body and mind, as well as to heal, was held all over the world.
-From Egypt, with its expression of resonant vowel sounds in the magical tradition of Heka, to the indigenous elders of Australia who have played the yidaki (digeridoo) near the sick to help them heal for at least 40,000 years.
+This belief, that music could bring harmony to body and mind, as well as to heal, was held all over the world.
+In Egypt, with its expression of resonant vowel sounds in the magical tradition of Heka, to the indigenous elders of Australia, who have played the yidaki (digeridoo), near the sick, to help them heal, for at least forty thousand years.
 Even Ayahuasca is said to susceptible to sound, especially the human voice.
-Because of this the shamans direct the medicine by singing magical songs, or Icaros that they say the plant spirits and teachers gave them.
+Because of this, the shamans direct the medicine, by singing magical songs, or Icaros, that they say the plant-spirits and teachers gave them.

 The mingling of music and healing is also seen with the sun god Apollo.
-Once a wandering musician, some sources say that he was Orpheus’s father, or at least Orpheus was his priest.
-In her incredible book, Orpheus: Song of Life, Jan Wroe writes of how Orpheus received his lyre from Apollo.
-It has “seven strings, you may see them as the seven spheres through which will lead the souls to heaven…they can be the rainbows seven colours, splitting out of white light…while beyond the sixth note lies the dissolution of all created things…it is Saturn’s note, perhaps a Thracian one, distant and strange…[yet] all revolves around the mese the middle string, as creation in Orpheus’s philosophy revolves around love.”
+Once, a wandering musician, some sources say that he was Orpheus”s father or, at least, that Orpheus was his priest.
+In her incredible book, Orpheus: Song of Life, Jan Wroe, writes of how Orpheus received his lyre from Apollo.
+It has “seven strings, you may see them as the seven spheres, which will lead the souls to heaven…they can be the rainbow’s seven colours, splitting out of white light…while, beyond the sixth note, lies the dissolution of all created things…it is Saturn”s note, perhaps a Thracian one, distant and strange…[yet] all revolves around the mese, the middle string, as creation, in Orpheus”s philosophy revolves around love.”

 As one of the most enigmatic and enduring archetypes, Orpheus, the musician, reminds us of the eternal quality of music.
-A universal language that helps express the joys and sorrows of life.
-Helps express the love that “sets up resonances in the deepest abysses of our being…A lightning flash of the eternal within the flow of time.”
+A universal language, that helps express the joys and sorrows of life; helps express the love that: “sets up resonances, in the deepest abysses of our being…A lightning flash of the eternal, within the flow of time.”

-Orpheus’s love for Eurydice was transcendent.
-A divine love like that seen between Dante and Beatrice.
-Through his love, perhaps some would say projection, she became the guide for his soul that led him through the three realms, through hell or the “path into darkness, [where] silence and suffering [are] the via negative through which god becomes apparent.
+Orpheus”s love for Eurydice was transcendent, a divine love, like that seen between Dante and Beatrice.
+Through his love, perhaps, some would say projection, she became the guide for his soul that led him through the three realms, through hell, or the: “path into darkness, [where] silence and suffering [are] the via negative, through which God becomes apparent.
 The one who could not be grasped, said Plotinus, until all images had been banished from the mind, all material things stripped away, even the self forgotten.”

-This idea of surrendering and dissolving into the source of all things is an ancient one.
-Menulis’s death is death in service to the virgin goddess.
-The god who dies so that the goddess may live and return from the underworld.
-There is also the motif of the goddess who descends to the underworld, to her consort, and in doing so brings eternal life to both of them.
+This idea of surrendering, and dissolving, into the source of all things, is an ancient one.
+Menulis”s death is death in service to the virgin goddess, the god who dies, so that the goddess may live, and return from the underworld.
+There is also the motif of the goddess who descends to the underworld, to her consort and, in doing so, brings eternal life to both of them.

 Sun worship is found all over the world.
 From the rites of the Druids, to the religions of Central America, and sun temples.
-There are also over 100 feminine and masculine sun deities.
+There are also over a hundred feminine and masculine sun deities.

-A symbol of the light which brings and sustains all life.
-Of eternity and wisdom.
-To our ancestors the sun was believed to descend into the underworld each night, before rising once more in the morning.
-It was also seen to be at full strength and vitality around the time of the summer solstice, before it began to wane in strength during the year.
-It was seen, during winter to be in an enchanted sleep, or asleep in a cave.
-It was then seen to pass through the constellation of Virgo (the virgin) and be reborn, around the time of the winter solstice (December 21st.)
+They are symbol of the light, which brings, and sustains, all life, symbols of eternity and wisdom.
+To our ancstors, the sun was believed to descend into the underworld, each night, before rising, once more, in the morning.
+It was also seen to be at full strength and vitality, around the time of the summer solstice, before it began to wane in strength, during the year.
+It was seen, during winter, to be in an enchanted sleep, or asleep in a cave.
+It was then seen to pass, through the constellation of Virgo (the virgin), and be reborn, around the time of the winter solstice (our December 21st.)